 Install Docker natively on Android Phone and use it as a Home Server

 In this tutorial, we will guide you through the process of installing Docker on your Android phone, specifically using a OnePlus 6T with postmarketOS.
-However, this guide can be adapted only for phones on the postmarketOS device list.
+I also wrote another blog post explaining how you can run this phone without a battery, allowing it to run forever as long as it remains connected to a power source.
+If you’re interested, feel free to check it out!
+This guide can be adapted only for phones on the postmarketOS device list.
 Please note that this process will erase all data on your phone, so it’s important to use a device you don’t need.
 Let’s get started!

 What do you need for this tutorial?